whitneylosinski/Eat.Sleep.Data/README.md

 4. Statistical evaluation with additional visualizations in R
 5. Web app created using Javascript and deployed on Heroku
 6. Map visualizations using MapBox API and OpenStreetMap
-7. Google maps geocoding to translate street address to longitude/latitude
+7.  https://geocoder.readthedocs.io/api.html#installation - geocoder to translate address to lat/long

 ### Communication